pborgesjr/chroma-quest/README.md

 ## Contributing

 If you find any bugs or want to contribute to the game, feel free to open an issue or a pull request.
 Any contributions are welcome!

+## License

+Chroma Quest is available under the MIT License.